Find out about your obligations if you have an endorsement to use pistols.

 Other conditions

-Police may require any other conditions regarding the use and custody of any endorsed item.
+Police may impose any other conditions regarding the use and custody of any endorsed item.

 Last updated